moogway82/mfm-150/README.md

 Anyway posting my work here incase anyone wants to continue it and maybe get it working more fully on their machine.
 Would be cool to see this running on a 5150/60 in-place of the CASSETTE BASIC!

+Oh, and I'm very sorry for the Comments in the code, they are a total mess and are terrifying details into the workings inside my head at any given moement as I was triyng to make things work!
+I didn't clean up any of it - again my time is v. limited and can't really spend more time tidying up comment lines...
+Maybe my mad ramblings with be useful to someone else?

 Enjoy!